fommil/fpmortals/manuscript/complete.md

 A> We will return to this code later on in the book and replace `var` with a A> principled way of managing state.

-When we write a unit test (here using `FlatSpec` from scalatest), we create an instance of `Mutable` and then import all of its members.
+When we write a unit test (here using `FlatSpec` from Scalatest), we create an instance of `Mutable` and then import all of its members.

 Our implicit `drone` and `machines` both use the `Id` execution